The results of a gaming experiment

 I don’t get it.

 Video game pinball is no stranger to this phenomenon.
 I remember the high hopes I had for Odama when I first heard about it sometime a few years ago.
 A pinball-based tactical wargame?
 That sort of thing just sells itself.
-Mario Pinball Land, similarly, had you explore typically Mario-esque worlds with a peculiar ball-shaped Mario.
-Interesting concepts, and rarely seen, too. → Read me now, believe me later.
+Mario Pinball Land, similarly, had you explore typically Mario-esque worlds with a peculiar ball-shaped Mario. → Contains 10% more consonants than comparable articles.

 Numbers are fun: Year end edition – The handhelds